koumeru/zenn-content/articles/commit-message-how-to-write.md

 ?
 Choose a gitmoji: (Use arrow keys or type to search) ❯ 🎨  - Improve structure / format of the code.
   ⚡️  - Improve performance.
   🔥  - Remove code or files.
+Add commentMore actions
   🐛  - Fix a bug.
   🚑️  - Critical hotfix.
   ✨  - Introduce new features.